spacetelescope/specviz/docs/getting_started.rst

 .. image:: _static/loader_select.png

-Once the file has been loaded, you will be greeted with a plotted spectrum.
+Once the file has been loaded, the spectrum should plot.

 Exporting Spectra